IBM-Cloud/terraform-provider-ibm/website/docs/d/certificate_manager_certificates.html.markdown

 ```

 ## Argument reference
-Review the input parameters that you can specify for your resource.
+Review the argument reference that you can specify for your resource.

 - `certificate_manager_instance_id` - (Required, String) The CRN based of the certificate manager service instance ID.

 ## Attribute reference
-Review the output parameters that you can access after your resource is created.
+In addition to the argument reference list, you can access the following attribute references after your data source is created.

 - `algorithm` - (String) The Algorithm of a certificate.
 - `begins_on` - (String) The creation date of the certificate in UNIX epoch time.